openedx-unsupported/testeng-ci/README.md

 * Scripts that do things like:
 	* Find all Travis builds on a given github org (like edx) and report on status + counts
 	* Clean up orphaned jenkins-worker nodes with whom we have lost contact
-	* build-flow scripts used in Jenkins edx-platform jobs
 	* release infrastructure for mobile builds

 * Job infrastructure for our Jenkins instance